lightap/wlroots-0.19.0-rc3/tinywl/README.md

 - HiDPI support
 - Any kind of configuration, e.g. output layout
-- Any protocol other than xdg-shell (e.g. layer-shell, for panels/taskbars/etc; or Xwayland, for proxied X11 windows)
+- Any protocol other than xdg-shell (e.g. layer-shell, for panels/taskbars/etc; or Xwayland, for proxied RDP windows)
 - Optional protocols, e.g. screen capture, primary selection, virtual keyboard, etc. Most of these are plug-and-play with wlroots, but they're omitted for brevity.